-Giambologna was influenced by Michelangelo and the statue of Mercury’s right arm pointing to Jupiter is thought to reflect the hand and finger pose seen in The Creation of Adam.
-The theme was inspired by the medieval Latin hymn, Veni Creator Spiritus, which asks the finger of the paternal right hand to be given to the faithful.
-God's right arm is outstretched to impart the spark of life from his finger into that of Adam and, in the case of the statue of Mercury, to his father Jupiter.
-It is the symbol of eternal growth and inspiration.

-In palmistry, the index finger of the right hand is the Jupiter finger.
-Immediately below it on the palm is the mound of Jupiter.
-The prominence of this area of the hand is said to be an indicator of success.
+Giambologna was also influenced by Michelangelo and the statue of Mercury pointing to Jupiter is thought to reflect the hand and finger pose seen in Michelangelo’s “The Creation of Adam” in the Sistine Chapel.
+The theme, inspired by the medieval hymn, "Veni Creator Spiritus" which asks the “finger of God’s right hand” (digitus paternae dexterae) to be given to the faithful; God's right arm is outstretched to impart the spark of life through the finger of Adam, and in the case of the statue of Mercury, to his father Jupiter.
+In palmistry the index finger of the right hand is the ‘Jupiter finger’ and immediately below the index finger on the palm is the ‘Mound of Jupiter’ the prominence of this area of the hand is said to be an indicator of success in trade.

-The cast of the statue in the Italian gardens is missing the finger and the zephyr has been replaced with a football.
-Mercury’s modesty is also politely preserved in this casting, a necessary formality for polite society in the 19th century.
-For example, when the 17ft casting of Michelangelo’s David was presented by the Grand Duke of Tuscany to Victoria in 1857, the queen was so shocked by the statue’s modesty that a two-foot fig leaf was swiftly commissioned to cover it up, in readiness for any future royal visits.
-The fig leaf is no longer displayed on Michelangelo’s statue of David but can still be viewed, on display in its own case, at the back of the statue’s plinth in the Victoria and Albert Museum.
+The Zephyr beneath the feet of Mercury on the Scarborough statue has been replaced with a football and Mercury’s modesty is also politely covered with a fig leaf, a necessary formality for polite society in the 19th century.
+For example, when the seventeen foot casting of Michelangelo’s David was presented to Queen Victoria in 1857 by the Grand Duke of Tuscany, a two foot fig leaf was swiftly commissioned to cover David’s modesty.
+This idea of using fig leaves to cover the genitals of naked statues and paintings originates from the Bible.
+Adam and Eve after being banished in their shameful nakedness from the Garden of Eden clothe themselves with vine from the fig tree.
+The giant fig leaf for David is no longer displayed on Michelangelo’s statue but it can still be viewed in its own case, at the back of the statue’s plinth in the Victoria and Albert Museum.